 Family Needs Program 1 Program 2 Program 3 You can get to the child care setting from home and work.
-The program is open during the hours your child needs care.
-Ask about payment policies including: • Child care subsidy payments • Payment options • Due dates and late fees • Vacation and holiday payment Parents may visit the child care program any time it is open.
+The program is open the hours your child needs care.
+Ask about payment policies including: Child care subsidy payment Payment options Due dates and late fees Vacation and holiday payment Parents may visit the child care program any time it is open.
 Parents get a copy of the policies and rules for the child care program.
 Parents are told about the activities for children at least once a week.

-Think About the Caregiver/ Teacher
+Caregiver/Teacher Information Ratios